Escanor1996/Intel_Edge_AI-Computer_Pointer_controller/README.md

 -i <Path of input video file or enter cam for taking input video from webcam>
 ```

-- If you want to run app on GPU:-
+- You can run it  on GPU:-
 ```
 python main.py -f <Path of xml file of face detection model> \
 -fl <Path of xml file of facial landmarks detection model> \